Single Deck Blackjack

 • Surrendering is generally not allowed.

-These adjustments cause the house edge to spiral to nearly 2% in some single deck variations.
-As you can see, things are looking far from perfect but the biggest problem here has to do with the reduction of the payouts on your naturals.
+These adjustments can cause the house edge to climb to nearly 2% in some single-deck variations.
+As you can see, things are far from perfect, but the biggest problem is the reduction in the payouts on your naturals.
 Let’s see why.

 Standard Single Deck Blackjack Rule